 - If an officer insists on entering without a warrant, do not resist.
 You can say that you do not allow it, then immediately call a lawyer.

 The Supreme Court only allows a law enforcement officer to enter a house without knocking if they have “a reasonable suspicion.”
-This means that they think something illegal might be happening.
-They also think that showing they are there might be dangerous or might allow the suspect to destroy any evidence.
+This means that they believe something illegal might be happening.
+They also think that giving advance warning they are there might be dangerous or might allow the suspect to destroy any evidence.

 For more information to help you understand your rights, you can read our “know your rights” information.
 It was prepared in partnership with Church World Services, which offers low-cost legal services to immigrants.